 You may also be able to withdraw all or some of these savings early under certain circumstances, including if you’re buying your first home, emigrating or suffering financial hardship or serious illness.

-So what about the disadvantages of this initiative?
+So what about the disadvantages of the KiwiSaver?

 Several concerns over the effects of the initiative have been raised.
 For instance, while this scheme undoubtedly offers people an effective method of saving, there’s evidence to suggest that this can be used as a substitute for other forms of saving.
 Interest rates are far lower than the saving accounts that are available in NZ and this fact should not be ignored.
 People may well see this option as satisfactory enough, and not think to manage their own finances to accommodate for the future.